Want to get the advantage over your competition?

 When you’ve finished and submitted the application you’ll receive an email confirming it has been received.

-If you’ve passed you’ll receive an email inviting you to the next stage, the Assessment Day.
+If you’ve passed and your application looks good, you’ll receive an email inviting you to self-book a place at the next stage of the application process, the Assessment Day.

-You’ll be given a choice of dates and times to attend (you’re responsible for paying your own travel and accommodation costs) at one of the sessions held at the British Airways HQ located near Heathrow Airport.
+You’ll usually be given a choice of dates to attend (you’re responsible for paying your own travel and accommodation costs) at one of the sessions held at the British Airways HQ located near Heathrow Airport.

 This is your chance to show the recruiters that YOU are the person that the airline want to have on their crew.

 Following the interview your whole application and performance will be considered.
-You won’t be left in suspense too long – they’ll aim to get back to you within a week with a decision.
+You won’t be left in suspense too long – they’ll aim to get back to you within a week with an offer and contract (if successful!) via the application portal.
+At this point you’ll be granted access to their ‘Welcome’ site with information for next steps.